New Product Management Online Certificate

 - Additional skillsets to add to your resume

-Building and sustaining a product, as well as strong and informed brand management, are at the core of the New Product Management certificate curriculum.
+Building and sustaining a product and strong, informed brand management are at the core of the New Product Management certificate curriculum.
 Students take two online courses to complete the certificate, starting with business and product management strategies.

 Course 1: 49-606, Understanding Markets, Products & Services